Technology-Notes/clearcontainers-runtime-wiki/Current-Limitations-2.md

 [\#381](https://github.com/clearcontainers/runtime/issues/381)

 #### `docker run --cpus=`
-The `docker run --cpus=` option is not currently implemented.
+The `docker run --cpus=` option (the OCI `linux.resources.cpu` configuration option) is not currently implemented.
 It should be possible to pass this information through to the QEMU command line CPU configuration options to gain a similar effect.
 [\#341](https://github.com/clearcontainers/runtime/issues/341)

 #### shm